-Research Expertise: Consumer and firm behavior in banking markets, the design of sound public policy in banking
+Research Expertise: Consumer and firm behavior in banking markets, behavioral economics, industrial organization.

-Associate Professor Victor Stango’s current research focuses on household financial decision making over both short- and long-term time horizons.
-His other current work, supported by a grant from the National Science Foundation, examines how information technology outsourcing affects firms and consumers in the financial services industry.
+Professor Victor Stango’s research focuses on household financial decision making over both short- and long-term time horizons.
+His current work examines how behavioral influences on consumer decision-making are related to each other, to cognitive abilities and other demographics, and to financial decisions and outcomes.
+That work is supported by grants from the Michigan Retirement Research Center (MRRC), and by the Pension Research Council/TIAA Institute.
 Stango has also studied the credit card and ATM markets, and has a side interest in sports economics.

-Stango holds a Ph.D. in economics from UC Davis and a B.A. in economics and political science from the University of Pennsylvania.
 Prior to joining the Graduate School of Management in 2008, Stango gained experience at the Tuck School of Business at Dartmouth College, the Federal Reserve Banks of Chicago and New York, and other academic institutions.
-He also served for several years on the board of Consumer Credit Research Foundation, a non-profit research foundation supported by providers of short-term credit.
+He also served for several years on the board of Consumer Credit Research Foundation, a nonprofit research foundation supported by providers of short-term credit.

 - Research Grant, Russell Sage Foundation, “Behavioral Biases in Household Financial Decision-making,” 2010-2012.